-As described in Note 3, Acquisitions and Dispositions, the Company completed Carlsbad Drop Down Asset acquisition on December 6, 2019.
-The Carlsbad acquisition is the result of the Company having elected its option to purchase Carlsbad pursuant to the ROFO agreement, as amended, by and among the Company, CEG and GIP.
-The transaction is reflected in the Company's Conventional segment.
+On December 6, 2019, the Company acquired 100% of GIP's membership interests in CBAD Holdings, LLC, which indirectly owns Carlsbad Energy Center LLC, a 527 megawatt natural gas fired power project located in Carlsbad, California, or the Carlsbad Drop Down Asset.
 The assets transferred to the Company relate to interests under common control by GIP and were recorded at book value in accordance with ASC 805-50, Business Combinations - Related Issues.
 The difference between the purchase price and book value of the assets was recorded as a distribution to CEG and decreased the balance of its noncontrolling interest.
 The acquisition was determined to be an asset acquisition and not a business combination, therefore no recast of the historical financial information was deemed necessary.
+For further discussion, see Note 3, Acquisitions and Dispositions to the Consolidated Financial Statements.